cwtsteven/C-like-Compiler/README.md

 2. Menhir, minimum version 20151005

 # How to compile
-In order to compile, execute <code>make all</code>.
+In order to compile, execute <code>make</code>.

 # How to run
 ## Run the compiler
-In order to run the parser, execute<code>./Main.native</code>, then enter you code in the console.
-For now, it will either print the generated parse tree or an error message as its ouptput.
+In order to run the parser, execute<code>./Main.native file [-fopoff]</code>, then enter you code in the console.
+. <code>-fopoff<code> turns off fron-end optimisation.
+If this tag does not appear, the compiler will perform front-end optimisation by default.

+## Run the tests
+In order to run the tests, execute<code>./TestBench.native</code>.

+# Error
 The error will inform you where and what exactly happened, for instance, if we have this input program:
 <pre><code>int a = ;</code></pre>
 we will get
 <pre><code>Parse error in Line 1, Column 9. expression was expected but I got this token: ;</code></pre>

-## Run the tests
-In order to run the test, execute<code>./TestBench.native</code>.

 # Syntax
 This grammar is simulating a C-like imperative programming languages.
 In the top-level, you can declare global variables and functions, below gives you a first taste of a valid program: